Stranger than fiction Symposium

 24 Aug → 24 Aug 2024

-Brian Fuata performs at the 'Stranger than fiction' Symposium, August 2024, co-curated by Helen Grogan and Joanna Kitto.
+Brian Fuata performs at the 'Stranger than fiction' Symposium, August 2024.
 Photography by Machiko Abe.

 The Stranger than fiction Symposium explored the slippage between reality and fiction as a narrative tool through lively discussions, performance, food and film screenings.

-Stranger than fiction artists were joined by guest artists and Symposium co-curators Helen Grogan and Joanna Kitto.
-With a focus on the artists' experimental strategies and practices, we experienced and discussed their satirical, humorous, and sensual approaches.
+Co-curated by Joanna Kitto and Helen Grogan, the day held a focus on the artists' experimental strategies and practices offering experiences and discussions around the artists' satirical, humorous, and sensual approaches.

 Program